What’s New in Emacs 24 (part 2)

 Excellent addition, though I cannot find any commands that let you use it on a string or buffer directly.

-display-buffer' is now customizable in detail.
+The behavior of `display-buffer’ is now customizable in detail.

-New option display-buffer-base-action’ specifies a list of
+New option `display-buffer-base-action’ specifies a list of

 user-determined display “actions” (functions and optional arguments